Eisenhower Fellowships Awarded to Three Portland State University Students

 Kelly Rodgers, Urban Studies and Planning

 Streetsmart, a non-profit organization developing an evidence-based platform that helps civic leaders integrate health, climate, and equity concerns into transportation.
 Kelly is the vice-chair of the Institute of Transportation Engineers' Health and Transportation Standing Committee, a member of the Transportation Research Board's Transportation and Public Health Committee, and is an advisory board member of the American Public Health Association's Center for Climate, Health, and Equity.
 Kelly also serves on the inaugural steering committee of Planning for Health Equity, Advocacy, and Leadership (PHEAL), a group of nearly 80 planning, public health, and other built environment practitioners who have written guiding principles that reaffirm health equity as a superior model for community planning.
 Kelly graduated with a Master in Landscape Architecture from the University of British Columbia and a Bachelor of Arts in Urban and Regional Planning from Miami University.
-Kelly will be speaking in a December 3 Oregon ITE webinar: Tools and Resources for Integrating Sustainability and Health into Transportation.
+Kelly will be speaking in an Institute of Transportation Engineers (ITE) webinar on Dec 3rd: Tools and Resources for Integrating Sustainability and Health into Transportation.
 Watch a Research Spotlight video interview with Kelly.

 The Transportation Research and Education Center (TREC) at Portland State University is home to the National Institute for Transportation and Communities (NITC), the Initiative for Bicycle and Pedestrian Innovation (IBPI), and other transportation programs.
 TREC produces research and tools for transportation decision makers, develops K-12 curriculum to expand the diversity and capacity of the workforce, and engages students and professionals through education.